Darelbi/Digital-Laws-Proposal/Artificial Intelligence Regulation Act/AI Act/README.md

 personal data (including personal appearance and voice) obtained through digital and non-digital means, and any other form of digital or non-digital content.
 The explicit permission must be documented and verifiable to ensure compliance with this regulation.
-Explicit permission must be granted with the format of a Digital AI Choice, if this is not the case, it must be AI Choice performed by legally signing a written contract.
+Explicit permission must be granted in the format of a Digital AI Choice, if this is not the case, it must be AI Choice performed by legally signing a written contract.